Blog Post Thumbnail

 Choosing the right software often comes down to budget.
 But when you’re comparing hybrid work tools, the sticker price doesn’t always tell the whole story.
 Understanding the different pricing structures, potential hidden fees, and the level of support you get for your money is key to making a smart investment.
 Let’s walk through what you need to look for so you can find a tool that fits your needs and your budget.

-How Pricing Models Work
+Decoding the Pricing Models

 Most hybrid work scheduling tools use a per-user, per-month model.
 This seems straightforward, but it can get pricey as your team grows.
 Other platforms might charge per desk, per office location, or based on the number of active users, which could be more cost-effective if not everyone on your team will use the tool daily.
 For example, Officely’s plans start at just $3.00 per user each month, with flexible month-to-month contracts that let you adjust as your team changes.
 When you’re comparing options, model out the total cost based on your projected team size to see which structure works best for you long-term.

-Watch Out for Hidden Costs
+What to Watch for in Hidden Costs

 The price you see on the website isn’t always the final price you’ll pay.
 Some companies charge extra for things that you might assume are included.
 Before you sign anything, make sure to ask about potential additional fees.
 These can include one-time setup or implementation charges, costs for premium customer support, or fees for connecting the software with other tools your team relies on.
 A transparent provider will be upfront about these costs.
 It’s always a good idea to review all the available integrations and ask if any of them come with an extra price tag.